-At the same meeting the Trading Standards Management Team also reviews progress against our Control Strategy Priority Action of "Ensuring the standards, quality and safety of the food chain, including food, animal feeds and agricultural fertilisers".
-This action includes the provision of business advice, liaison with regulatory and business partners, intelligence led market surveillance and enforcement activities, including risk based inspection and sampling.
+At the same meeting the Trading Standards Management Team also reviews progress against our Control Strategy Priority Actions of "Ensuring the standards, quality and safety of the food chain, including food, animal feeds and agricultural fertilisers" and "Providing businesses with access to information and compliance advice to help them succeed; targeting support to start-up, small, high-risk and noncompliant businesses".
+These actions include the provision of business advice, liaison with regulatory and business partners, intelligence led market surveillance and enforcement activities, including risk-based inspection and sampling.